uma-pi1/mgfsm/README.md

 +  Have length at most λ ≥ 2 (length threshold).
 +  Have gap at most γ ≥ 0 between consecutive items (gap threshold).

 In additition to these constraints, MG-FSM also supports other types of constraints.
-Please refer to the available command line option for details.
+Please refer to the available command line options for details.

 Building MG-FSM